MASTERS IN FINANCE SALARY AND JOBS

 Which ones top the FT’s list?

-Below is the rankings of Masters in Finance program from top colleges-
+Below is the ranking of Masters in Finance program from top colleges-

 Other than the schools mentioned in the table, three of the top-five schools for the number of earnings are in China namely The Tsinghua University School of Economics and Management in third place; Peking University’s Guanghua School of Management in fourth; and Shanghai Advanced Institute of Finance in fifth.

 There are many reputed companies hiring Masters in Finance graduates from above-mentioned colleges like Goldman Sachs, RBC, American Express etc.